-A real-world example for multi-factor authentication is the usage of credit card (something the user has) with a PIN code (something the user knows).
+A real-world example of multi-factor authentication is the usage of a credit card (something the user has) with a PIN code (something the user knows).

 One-time codes are by nature less likely to be compromised, making the challenge response more resilient to threats, however, with four out of five SIM swapping attacks being successful, one-time codes are not without risk.